Does posting on Figment make you write more?

 Where it actually got me to write more was in the forums.
 I post here a lot more than I ever did on any other forum.
 What I've seen of the community has been nothing short of fantastic.

-I'd imagine if your work makes you feel good - & others feel good reading it - that feeling should stick around for a while.Flag Reply Last updated almost 5 years ago
+I'd imagine if your work makes you feel good - & others feel good reading it - that feeling should stick around for a while.Flag Reply Last updated about 5 years ago

 I think it helps me.
 The other times I've tried to write novels, I always gave up on them and did something else.
 Those novels (well, except for 1) were never on Figment.
 Possible correlation, methinks.

 Only because I made a rule for myself that I can't go on Figment on a given day until I've written at least 250 words.